iotaledger/access-policy-store/README.md

 * `POSTGRES_USER` - User for postgres.
 * `POSTGRES_DB` - Database to connect to in postgres.

-### 2.3.
-Dockerfile
-Published port numbers must match corresponding port numbers in `config` files.
+Published port numbers must match corresponding port numbers in `config/default.json`.

 ## 3. Start
 Install `Docker` on your system in order to run store.
 It is also required to have running and accessible IRI node.